This authentic Italian Bruschetta Al Pomodoro came straight from Italy, along with all our tips and tricks!

 broo·skeh·tuh (this is a helpful way to practice)

-If you follow me on Instagram, you might have caught a glimpse of our recent trip to Italy.
-We were able to visit Venice, Rome, Naples, the Almalfi Coast (Positano, Amalfi, Ravello), Pisa, Siena, Pompeii, and finally Florence.
+If you follow me on Instagram, you may have seen some of our trip to Italy.
+We were able to visit Venice, Rome, Naples, the Almalfi Coast, Pisa, Siena, Pompeii, and ended in Florence.

 While we were in Italy we took a few local cooking classes and learned to make so many different Italian dishes and desserts.
 One of the cooking classes (my favorite one!) took place in the countryside near Siena in Le Pietre Vive farmhouse.
-The cooking class was in an adorable kitchen surrounded by a large farm, livestock, and tons of olive trees.
-(Most of the ingredients we used were grown/produced right on the farm.)
+It was surrounded by a large farm, livestock, and tons of olive trees.
+Most of the ingredients we used were grown and produced right on the farm.
 Our teacher, Nonna Ciana, couldn’t be a cuter grandma!
 She spoke little English, but was accompanied by a very entertaining translator.

-Nonna Ciana taught us how to make a few authentic Italian dishes (and a dessert).
-We spent nearly four hours cooking in her kitchen before sitting down to enjoy the best meal I had while in Italy!
-For the appetizer, we made three varieties of easy bruschetta.
+Nonna Ciana taught us how to make a few authentic Italian dishes.
+It was in her kitchen that I sat down to enjoy the best meal I had while in Italy!
+For the appetizer, we made three types of easy bruschetta.

 What Is Italian Bruschetta?

-Bruschetta is a classic antipasto (appetizer) originating from Italy that consists of grilled bread, and is topped with ripe tomatoes, fresh basil, garlic, and olive oil.
+Bruschetta is a classic Italian appetizer (antipasto).
+It’s made with grilled bread, and is topped with ripe tomatoes, fresh basil, garlic, and olive oil.

-The three different varieties of Bruschetta we made were fett’unta (bruschetta with olive oil), bruschetta with pecorino cheese and chili honey, and bruschetta al pomodoro (bruschetta with tomatoes).
-All three were absolutely delicious – especially for how simple they were to create – but my favorite was the bruschetta al pomodoro!
+The three kinds of Bruschetta we made were fett’unta (bruschetta with olive oil), bruschetta with pecorino cheese and chili honey, and bruschetta al pomodoro (with tomatoes).
+All three were absolutely delicious, but my favorite was the bruschetta al pomodoro!

 Variations

-• For bruschetta with olive oil: Grill or broil slices of bread, rub with a clove of garlic, top with extra virgin olive oil, and finish with a sprinkle of salt.
-Add some fresh thyme too if desired.
+• For bruschetta with olive oil: Top with extra virgin olive oil, and finish with a sprinkle of salt.
+Add some fresh thyme too if you like.

-• For bruschetta with cheese and chili honey: Grill or boil slices of bread, rub with a clove of garlic, top with a slice of pecorino cheese, and add a drizzle of honey.
-(Use saffron honey, chili honey, or truffle honey for a fun twist).
+• For bruschetta with cheese and chili honey: Top with a slice of pecorino cheese, and add a drizzle of honey.
+Use saffron honey, chili honey, or truffle honey for a fun twist.

-• We love this appetizer so much, we created two delicious main dishes inspired by it — this Bruschetta Chicken and this Bruschetta Pasta!
+I love this appetizer so much that I created two main dishes inspired by it: Bruschetta Chicken and Bruschetta Pasta!

-• Try this bruschetta with balsamic glaze, either homemade or purchased glaze.
-Make bruschetta mozzarella by adding diced mozzarella pearls to the tomato mixture and adding a balsamic glaze.
+Also try this bruschetta recipe with mozzarella and a balsamic glaze.
+Either homemade or purchased glaze works, just add mozzarella pearls to the tomato mixture and top with the balsamic glaze.

 Process shots of Bruschetta-- image of the tomatoes, basil, oil, and salt being added to a bowl